Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 So far, so good.
 Fin qui ci siamo.

-Now, we're going to put a little wrench in the works (mixing metaphors?).
+Now, we're going to put a new twist on the passive voice.

 Venire (to come) and andare (to go)